IDCI-Consulting/MetastazBundle/README.md

     $YourClassObj->getMetastaz('ns', 'key');

-If the instance pool is enabled, you must call the flushMetastaz method in order to process write operations.
+If the instance pool is enabled, you must call the *flushMetastaz* method in order to process write operations.

     $YourClassObj->flushMetastaz();

 Note:
-Metastaz will soon be able to automatically flush its data on a Doctrine Entity Manager flush call
+Metastaz automatically persist data on a Doctrine Entity Manager persist call

 Licence
 -------